aws/rolesanywhere-credential-helper/commands.md

 `--certificate <path>`

 Path to the end-entity certificate file.

 * Type: String
-* Required: Yes
+* Required: No
+  * Alternatively, provide `--cert-selector`

 `--private-key <path>`
 Path to the private key file.
-Only plaintext private keys are supported.
+Encrypted and plaintext private keys are supported.

 * Type: String
 * Required: Yes